user00000001/Tesra/docs/specifications/native_contract/authnotify.md

 #### VerifyToken

-* Usage: Verify authentication of ontid
+* Usage: Verify authentication of tstid

 * Event and notify:
 ```